hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/teaching/cs102_introduction_to_gaming_fa21/readme.md

-# Intro to Gaming with Python
+# Introduction to Gaming with Python